-Richard Swift was briefly a member of US indie types Starflyer 59, playing samplotron on their 2003 album, Old, before leaving to record his debut solo album, 2005's Walking Without Effort.
+Richard Swift (1977-2018) was briefly a member of US indie types Starflyer 59, playing samplotron on their 2003 album, Old, before leaving to record Walking Without Effort, recorded before his official debut, The Novelist.
 How to describe this?
 Melancholy, almost 'old-time' music, maybe, with waltz times abounding, faint hints of old country here and there, though nowhere near enough to fit this neatly into the 'Americana' bracket, although I can imagine listeners of that style finding things to interest them here.
 Since Swift played samplotron with Starflyer 59, it seems reasonable to suppose he plays it here, too.
 In places, it's difficult to tell where it's being used; is that muted brass on Mexico (1977)?
 Is it a Chamberlin?
 Has it anything to do with tape-replay at all?
 Definite fake-replay on several tracks, with muted brass and cellos on Walking Without Effort Theme, strings on In The Air, a poly flute part on Above And Beneath and strings elsewhere.
-By 2009's The Atlantic Ocean, Swift's shifted into a kind of quirky singer-songwriter style, mixing folk, indie, big band stylings and synthpop into something that's a lot more interesting than yer usual nonsense, but less likely to sell in any quantity as a result.
-I can't honestly say this appeals to me very much personally, but at least it's well-crafted and (relatively) original, a quality at a premium in most music (most art forms?) these days.
-Samplotron from Swift and Pat Sansone, with strings on R.I.P., more obvious ones on Hallelujah, Goodnight! and The First Time, the latter sounding as if it's doubled with a real violin, plus a descending flute line on A Song For Milton Feher.

 Speaking as A Man Of A Certain Age, Taylor Swift means very little to me, unsurprisingly.
 Turns out she began as a country singer, quickly shifting into a country-inflected R&B/pop area, which, combined with her 'confessional' lyrics, has made her a superstar, largely amongst young women.
 Red (is she aware of King Crimson, I wonder?) is her fourth album, a typical mainstream pop release, with occasional oddities thrown in, chiefly the ukulele-driven Stay Stay Stay; super-pro, yet near-unlistenable to anyone used to music with more substance.
 Still, it isn't aimed at us, is it?
 Once again (see: The Starfolk), someone else called Andy Thompson is credited with Mellotron.
 Unlike my good self, however, he's clearly happy to use samples, particularly shitty flute ones in this case, on the Ed Sheeran (aargh!) collaboration Everything Has Changed.